 Sports massage therapy is a diverse career that requires different skills such as interpersonal skills, patience, empathy, communication, tact, discretion, patience, active listening, and others.

-You need good interpersonal skills as a massage therapist to ensure your clients are at ease with you because massage therapy can be a very intimate experience for clients.
+You need good interpersonal skills as a sports massage therapist to ensure your clients are at ease with you because massage therapy can be a very intimate experience for clients.

-Physical fitness and postural awareness are other very important qualities you need to have, as massage therapy will require you to spend most of the time on your feet, and this can get really taxing if you don’t take care of yourself.
+Physical fitness and postural awareness are other very important qualities you need to have, as massage therapy will require you to spend most of the time on your feet, and this can get taxing if you don’t take care of yourself.

 Plus, business skills are essential if you are going to be a freelance sports massage therapist, as you need to be able to market yourself and build your business.